VergeA/VergeA.github.io/blog/index.md

 title: "Blog"
 ---

-This is a placeholder page for what I'm hoping will become a blog!
-I'm planning to write about programming, homelabs, video games, and other techy topics I'm excited about!
+Welcome to my blog!
+I'm planning to write about programming, homelabs, video games, and other techy topics.

 You can check out my latest posts below: